AI Security Research and Incident Coverage

 Agents and assistants weaponized

 When the attacker can use the same models you do, defender asymmetry goes to zero.
-We cover both sides - offensive research on agents that run exploits and defensive coverage of products meant to stop them.
+We cover both sides - offensive research on agents that self-replicate, run exploits, and weaponize AI assistants as malware channels, and defensive coverage of products meant to stop them.

 Model vulnerabilities and data leaks